 Get Familiar with BOEM

-The Bureau of Ocean Energy Management looks after the U.S. Outer Continental Shelf and how energy and mineral resources can be used in a responsible way environmentally and economically.
+The Bureau of Ocean Energy Management looks after the U.S. Outer Continental Shelf.
+It sets regulations on how energy and mineral resources can be used responsibly and economically.
+BOEM is expected to release a new draft proposal to the National Oil and Gas Leasing Program before spring 2019, followed by a very important comment period.

 OFFSHORE DRILLING – IN THE NEWS